luanillust/luanillustrates/_posts/2018-01-07-Tokyo-Home-not-so-Sweet-Home.md

 	<img src="{{ baseurl }}/assets/luantics/P019/P019JPND2225.jpg" alt="happily posing at the airport"/>
 	<img src="{{ baseurl }}/assets/luantics/P019/P019JPND2226.jpg" alt="sneakily trying to take a photo of the guard standing on the platform"/>
 </div>

+Skipping past the unpleasantries, I'm now strapped in the ~~death trap~~ plane.
+Too many times have I fallen victim to the plane’s vicious uncomfortableness.
+Not this time.
+Popping a sleeping pill, I was out cold.
+However, I was torn from my slumber many times for the crappy meals...
+Waking up, I felt sooo groggy.
+My whole body felt sore and tender all over, like after an intense exercise.
+I also found myself rubbing my pectorals... a lot :confused:.

+Sadly, we landed, cleared customs and returned to our respective homes.
+Well... here we are, the conclusive end of Japan 2016.
+Even with the many ups and downs and overlooked activities, I had a complete blast and cannot wait to revisit.
+Thank you for reading.
+I hope you’ve enjoyed reading this as much as I have been writing.
+Stay tuned for the next instalment of Luantics.